 Studies undertaken by the HVCEO showed that area municipalities would benefit by working together to solve the region’s solid waste disposal problems.
 Those findings were published in the HVCEO Planning Bulletin No. 39 (October 1985) Implementing Resource Recovery.
 State funding for detailed solid waste disposal studies on which to base informed decisions was available only to regional resource recovery authorities at the time, and the municipalities were under a state mandate requiring that: Each municipality shall make provisions for the disposal of solid waste generated within its borders (CGS 22a-220 (a)).
 These reasons provided the impetus for formation of the HRRA in order to provide a long range solid waste management solution for the Housatonic region.

-Currently, after separation from recyclables, MSW from HRRA municipalities is collected by private haulers at curb side from residential dwellings, by container from commercial establishments or by municipally-contracted haulers from local drop off centers and transfer stations and taken to one of three regional transfer stations operated by Wheelabrator Environmental Systems, Inc. (WES) on behalf of the HRRA in Danbury, Newtown or Ridgefield.
+Currently, after separation from recyclables, MSW from HRRA municipalities is collected by private haulers at curb side from residential dwellings, by container from commercial establishments or by municipally-contracted haulers from local drop off centers and transfer stations and taken to one of three regional transfer stations operated by Oak Ridge Waste & Recycling on behalf of the HRRA in Danbury, Newtown or Ridgefield.
 From these three regional transfer stations, MSW is trucked to one of two WES resource recovery facilities in Bridgeport or Lisbon, CT, or taken to other legally permitted WES disposal sites outside CT.
 The resource recovery plants generate saleable electricity, turning waste to energy by burning the MSW at very high temperatures.

 The HRRA took on added responsibility for regional recycling when the State Mandatory Recycling Act took effect on January 1, 1991.
 All the HRRA municipalities participate in the HRRA recycling region with the exception of Redding and Ridgefield, who maintained their previously existing recycling programs and contracts in compliance with state law.

 As required by state law, recyclables from the HRRA communities are separated from MSW by the consumer or generator and picked up at curb side, or from recycling containers or from local drop off or recycling centers by private haulers for delivery to the Danbury Transfer Station.
-At the transfer station, glass, metal, #1 -#7 plastics, tin, newspaper, magazines and cardboard are separated from any non-recyclable contaminants.
+The material is then transported to the Material Recovery Facility in Shelton, CT.
 All materials, except for glass, are baled and shipped to various markets to be recycled into renewable packaging products.
-Glass is separated by color and loaded into concrete bunkers to await shipment to various markets to be turned into renewable beverage containers.
+Glass is separated and is currently being shipped to landfills as Alternate Daily Cover.

 Since 1992, the HRRA has worked to assist member municipalities to organize at least one Household Hazardous Waste (HHW) collection event for residents of each town per year.
 Without such collections, residents would have no cost effective, legal and environmentally safe way to dispose of HHW.

-The 29 year Wheelabrator Contract will expire on June 30, 2019 and be replaced with a new Solid Waste and Recycling Agreement that will take effect July 1, 2019.
+The 29 year Wheelabrator Contract expired on June 30, 2019 and was replaced with a new Solid Waste and Recycling Agreement that took effect on July 1, 2019.

 For more information or to contact the HRRA, call (203) 775-4539.